yoember/yoember.github.io/index.md

 In ES5 syntax, we have to save the controller context (the controller's `this`) in a local variable.
 We can set the controller's `this` as the variable `_that` so we can use it inside our `then`.

 In ES5 syntax our controller would look like this.
 (You don't have to use this code in your project.
-I will show the preferred ES6/ES2015 version after this.)
+I will show the preferred ES6/ES2015 version below.)

 ```js
 import Ember from 'ember';